At a high level, our process consisted of a phase of research, ideation, and then two rounds of iteration through prototyping and testing.

 An activity that teaches Earth's relationship to the sun and how that affects seasons

-Using this system, students could manipulate each of their plants' environments differently and observe the impacts of their choices on plant growth.
+With two plants, students could manipulate one plants' environment differently than the other and observe the impacts of their choices on plant growth.
 Additionally, attaching light, moisture, and temperature sensors to the plants and visualizing that data on a dashboard could provide a richer means for observation and analysis.

-Framing the experiment through a narrative would increase student engagement
+Framing the experiment through a fictional narrative would increase student engagement

-Our kit built well on the 1st and 2nd grade science curriculum on biology and plant topics
+Our kit built well on the 1st and 2nd grade biology and plant science curriculums

 We needed to clarify the labels on our dashboard UI and readability could be improved through layout and use of color

 This feedback from teachers provided us a clear path forward into technical implementation and creation of supportive written materials.
 We began many activities in parallel: development, creation of our instructions and lesson plan, and explorations of physical form.

 In light of our testing feedback, we iterated on our original dashboard UI to improve readability.
 We also clarified the language surrounding the axes labels to increase interpretability of the historical sensor data graphs.